andydlindsay/nov23-2020/w05d05/README.md

 * if you aren't going to demo it, don't build it

 ### Wireframes/Mockups
-* mock out in low fedelity our front end
+* mock out in low fidelity our front end

 ### User Login
 * DON'T DO IT